-In respect of the maritime business domain, respondents were asked to rank the different subject areas they consider as important for ship operations (1 being the most important and 10 being least important).
+Regarding the maritime business domain, respondents were asked to rank the subject areas they consider essential for ship operations (1 being the most essential and ten being least essential).
 The priorities were averaged and presented on the graph.

 Accordingly, the most valuable topic from the maritime business domain is Safety and risk management.
-More than 48% of respondents rated this topic as the most important (ranked with 1).
-Ship operations and crew management was selected by 30% of respondents who rated it as the most important.

-Approximately 14% of all respondents rated Marine operation and maintenance management as the most important.
-Contrary to this, "pure" economic subjects (such as Market research) are of relatively low interest among respondents.
+More than 48% of respondents rated this topic as the most essential (ranked with 1).
+Ship operations and crew management was selected by 30% of respondents who rated it as the most essential.
+Approximately 14% of all respondents rated Marine operation and maintenance management as the most essential.
+Contrary to this, "pure" economic subjects (such as Market research) are relatively low interest among respondents.

-It is also worth noting that very similar rankings are created if topics are sorted according to the average priorities, where Maritime regulations and Port operations are next in respect of their importance for shipboard management.
+It is also worth noting that very similar rankings are created if topics are sorted according to the average priorities.
+Maritime regulations and Port operations are next regarding their importance for shipboard management.
 In addition, these answers are in line with answers given to previous questions.
-Again, most of the subjects are not covered by the STCW Convention, or at most at introductory level.
+Again, most subjects are not covered by the STCW Convention or at most at the introductory level.

-The same approach applies for all following similar graphs.
+&lt;sup>65 The same approach applies for all following similar graphs.